Hyperobjekt/bil-site/content/about/what-is-ubi/_index.md

   welfare in the U.S., the Nixon administration put forward a proposal for the Family Assistance Plan, a program that would have incorporated a guaranteed income with financial supplements for workers (this never came to fruition).
-  At the same time, a number of income experiments would begin in the United States and Canada to explore the feasibility of such a policy.
-Notoriously, between 1968 and 1982, the U.S. would carry out four income maintenance experiments in New Jersey, Gary, IN, Iowa, Seattle and Denver; and, between 1974 and 1979 Canada would push a negative income tax experiment known as Mincome.
-In 1982, Alaska would create its Permanent Dividend Fund, providing nearly every Alaskan citizen a yearly dividend from oil revenues.
+  At the same time, a number of income experiments were carried out in the United States and Canada to explore the feasibility of such a policy.
+  Notoriously, between 1968 and 1982, the U.S. would carry out four income maintenance experiments in New Jersey, Gary, IN, Iowa, Seattle and Denver;
+  and, between 1974 and 1979 Canada would push a negative income tax experiment known as MINCOME.
+In 1982, Alaska created the Permanent Fund Dividend (PFD), providing nearly every Alaskan citizen a yearly dividend from oil revenues.
+  While the objective of the PFD was never to test a basic income like policy,

-  In the last decade, the idea of basic income has been tested in experiments throughout the world (Namibia, 2008-09; India, 2011-12; Canada, 2017-18;
-  Finland, 2017-18), and more recently in the U.S. in cities like Jackson, MS;
-  Santa Monica, CA; Chicago, IL; and in Stockton, CA.
+  In the last decade, the idea of basic income has been tested in experiments throughout the world (Namibia, 2008-09; India, 2011-12; Ontario, Canada, 2017-18; Finland, 2017-18), and more recently in the U.S. in cities like Jackson, MS; Santa Monica, CA; Chicago, IL; and in Stockton, CA.
 heading3: Defining Characteristics
 subhead3: Adapted from Basic Income Earth Network (BIEN)
 item1head: Periodic